LAST UPDATED: November 8, 2022

 It is also possible to drive your car across the border yourself, and then arrange for it to be transported by a U.S. car transport company.

-If your car is being shipped, be sure to ask the transportation company if you are permitted to pack any personal items in the trunk and in the car, including luggage, as this is usually not permitted and you may have to make other arrangements to get your belongings to your U.S. destination.
+If your car is being shipped, be sure to ask the transportation company if you are permitted to pack any personal items in the trunk and in the car, including luggage, as this is usually limited or not permitted and you may have to make other arrangements to get your belongings to your U.S. destination.

 3. By train

 If you live on the East Coast, shipping your car by train to Florida is another option, but you’ll have to get your car to Washington, D.C.
 Amtrak’s Auto Train will ship you and your vehicle to Florida and that includes cars, SUVs, trucks and motorcycles.
 You will enjoy the scenery along the way and meals on board while your car or SUV hitches a ride as well.
-Taking the train avoids all the stress of the two day drive and saves on mileage and gas of course, as well as the cost of places to stay and eat along the way.
+Taking the train avoids all the stress of the two or three day drive and saves on mileage and gas of course, as well as the cost of places to stay and eat along the way.

 4. Drive yourself